Meet Us | Work with Us | Contact Us | Media

 1. What is the Inflation Reduction Act (IRA)?

-The Inflation Reduction Act, signed into law in August 2022, is a U.S. federal law aimed at reducing inflation, lowering prescription drug costs, and promoting clean energy investments.
+The Inflation Reduction Act, signed into law in August 2022, is a U.S. federal law aimed at reducing inflation and lowering prescription drug costs.
 A key focus of the act is making medications more affordable by allowing Medicare to negotiate drug prices and capping out-of-pocket costs for beneficiaries.

 2. Who benefits the most from the IRA’s prescription drug provisions?